Roush Front Chin Splitter V6/GT 2013-2014/Boss 2013

-Roush Front Chin Splitter for 2013-2014 V6 and GT Mustangs and 2013 Boss 302 Mustangs.The Front Chin Splitter, from ROUSH? adds true race-inspired styling and performance to your 2013-2014 Ford Mustang including V6, GT, Boss 302 and California Specials.
+This Front Chin Splitter from Roush adds true race-inspired styling and performance to your 2013-2014 Ford Mustang including V6, GT, Boss 302 and California Specials.

-ROUSH's Front Chin Splitter is made from high-strength TPO (thermal plastic olefin) with a black grained finish for an OEM look and long lasting durability.
-The plastic is molded with high-pressure injection, the same process used by the automotive manufactures which allows for excellent impact resistance, tough yet flexible, easy color ability, low density and light weight.
+Roush's Front Chin Splitter is made from high-strength TPO (thermal plastic olefin) with a black grained finish for an OEM look and long lasting durability.
+The plastic is molded with high-pressure injection, the same process used by the automotive manufacturers, which allows for excellent impact resistance, tough yet flexible material, easy colorability, low density and light weight.

-Designed with OEM CAD data to ensure precise fitment for an easy installation, no trimming needed.
-Includes all required hardware, templates and instructions.
+This chin splitter is designed with OEM CAD data to ensure precise fitment for an easy installation.
+No trimming is needed. it includes all required hardware, templates and instructions.

-ROUSH's Front Chin Splitter helps to reduce drag and increase downforce on your Mustang.
-When in use, the front chin splitter improves your car's aerodynamics by improving the transition between the high-velocity airflow underneath your Mustang and the much slower freestream airflow of the ambient atmosphere.
+Roush's front chin splitter helps to reduce drag and increase downforce on your Mustang.
+When in use, the front chin splitter improves your Mustang's aerodynamics by improving the transition between the high-velocity airflow underneath your S197 and the much slower freestream airflow of the ambient atmosphere.
 The front chin splitter works by providing a space for the underbody airflow to decelerate and expand so that it does not cause excessive flow separation and drag.
 Very scientific!

 *Does not require paint!